directus/directus/docs/extensions/creating-extensions.md

 - [`plugins`](https://rollupjs.org/configuration-options/#plugins) — An array of Rollup plugins that will be used when building extensions in addition to the built-in ones.
+- [`external`](https://rollupjs.org/configuration-options/#external) — An array of strings representing modules which should not be bundled together with your extension.
 - [`watch.clearScreen`](https://rollupjs.org/configuration-options/#watch-clearscreen) — Controls whether or not to
   clear the screen when a rebuild is triggered.